Pope Francis shows further slight improvement as he battles pneumonia, the Vatican says

-ROME (AP) — The Vatican said Wednesday that Pope Francis has shown further slight improvement as he battles double pneumonia, but doctors still say his prognosis is still guarded.
+ROME (AP) — Pope Francis has shown further slight improvement as he battles double pneumonia, but doctors said Wednesday his prognosis is still guarded.

-The slight kidney insufficiency detected a few days ago has receded, and Francis is continuing to receive respiratory physiotherapy.
-It was the first time the Vatican has said Francis was receiving physiotherapy to help him expel fluid from his lungs.
+Blood tests, which had shown some low platelet counts and anemia, have confirmed an improvement and the slight kidney insufficiency detected a few days ago has receded, the statement said.

+Francis is continuing to receive respiratory physiotherapy, the statement said.
+It was the first time the Vatican has confirmed Francis was receiving physiotherapy to help him expel fluid from his lungs.
-Francis resumed work in the afternoon, after receiving the Eucharist in the morning.

-He was sitting upright and receiving therapy, the Vatican said, as Argentines, Romans and others have kept up the steady stream of prayers for his recovery.
-Meanwhile, the Holy See machinery has ground on, with the announcement of new bishops and a new church fundraising initiative.

-The pope continues to receive high flows of supplemental oxygen but has not had any further respiratory crises since Saturday.
-Significantly, the doctors did not repeat that Francis remained in critical condition, though they said his prognosis remained guarded.

-A complex lung infection has kept the 88-year-old pope hospitalized since Feb.
-14. Francis has chronic lung disease and was admitted to Rome's Gemelli hospital after a bout of bronchitis worsened.
+A complex lung infection has kept the 88-year-old pope hospitalized in critical condition since Feb.
+14. Francis has chronic lung disease and was admitted to Rome’s Gemelli hospital after a bout of bronchitis worsened.
+While doctors didn't repeat that he was in critical condition in Wednesday's update, as they have in recent days, they said his prognosis remained guarded, meaning he wasn't out of danger.

-The Vatican said the pope had a peaceful night and was up, sitting in his armchair on Wednesday receiving therapy.
-Doctors have said he isn't out of danger, but hasn't had any further respiratory crises since Saturday.

 Francis likely approved the bishop appointments awhile back and the new norms for the fundraising entity were approved Feb.
 11, before he was hospitalized.
 But the announcements made them official and suggested Francis was still very much in charge and governing.